 The goal of this course is to provide concepts and techniques to model and monitor the risk associated with an insurance portfolio.

-Such a portfolio typically consists of a large number of risks that are identically distributed.
-For the insurer, it is of utmost importance to have accurate tools to measure the aggregate risk.
-Valuable concepts in this context are the Surplus at Risk (SaR) and the probability of ruin.
-We will consider several techniques to calculate or approximate these measures.
-Clearly, the insurer can affect the aggregate risk through reinsurance and premium setting.
-We will look at several reinsurance strategies and premium principles.
+An insurance portfolio typically consists of a large number of risks that are identically distributed.
+For the insurer, it is of utmost importance to have accurate tools to measure the aggregate insurance risk.
+We will consider several techniques to model claim frequencies in combination with claim sizes to compute or approximate these measures.
+Valuable concepts in this context are the Capital at Risk (CaR) and the probability of ruin.
+Clearly, the insurer can affect the aggregate risk through reinsurance.
+We will consider several reinsurance strategies.
+Combining claim frequencies and claim sizes is then used to determine a risk-based price for insurance contracts (tariffication).
+The insurer will invest the premia from the policy holders.
+This can give rise to credit risk and we introduce the Basel III/IV framework to measure the aggregated credit risk.
+The insurer can also affect the aggregate insurance risk through premium setting.
 Particular attention will be devoted to credibility theory and IBNR techniques.
-Finally, we will show how insurers can deal with catastrophic risk.
+Finally, we will consider the theory of extreme risks with emphasis on heavy tailed distributions; also tail dependence will be studied in this framework.

 Type of instructions